 - Industrial -- cutting risk and downtime.
 62% have adopted IoT and monitoring and maintenance is the most impactful implementation.
 55% believe IoT will reduce operational risk; 44% believe it will cut downtime.

 - Healthcare -- cutting costs and fostering innovation.
-60% are using IoT; monitoring and maintenance is the number one use.
+60% are using IoT; monitoring and maintenance are the number one use.
 Approximately 80% say innovation has increased and 73% report cost savings.

 - Retail -- engaging customers with location technology.
 49% of retailers are using IoT and over 80% of IoT adopters confirmed it has enhanced the customer experience.
 In-store location services are delivering personalized offers and product information to shoppers.